epfml/getting-started/README.md

 python csub.py --n sandbox -g 1 -t 7d -i ic-registry.epfl.ch/mlo/mlo:v1 --command "cd /mloscratch/homes/<your username>; pip install jupyter && jupyter notebook"
 ```

-4. Wait until the pod has a 'running' status -- this can take a bit (max ~3 min or so).
+4. Wait until the pod has a 'running' status -- this can take a bit (max ~5 min or so).
 Check the status of the job with
 ```bash
 runai describe job sandbox
 ```

-5. When it is running, get the logs and the link for the notebook with
+5. When it is running, get the logs.
+Wait until you see the link for the notebook with
 ```bash
 kubectl logs sandbox-0-0
 ```

-6. Then enable port-forwarding via
+6. Once you have the link, enable port-forwarding via
 ```bash
 kubectl port-forward sandbox-0-0 8888:8888
 ```